Nareshix/Sqlitex/README.md

 # Sqlitex

-Sqlitex is a sqlite library for rust with compile time guarantees.
-It also has additional features:
+Sqlitex is a sqlite library for rust.
+It offers

+- Compile time guarantees
 - Ergonomic with excellent IDE support
 - Very Fast
   - Automatically caches and reuses prepared statements for you